 - Check with a network engineer to make sure that the network can handle the anticipated load after Blackboard Learn is made available to users.

-- An SMTP server is available so that the Installer can connect to it.
+- An SMTP server must be available so that the Installer can connect to it.

 - An SMTP server has to remain available when the application is running in order to deliver email notifications.